stacytaylor/portfolio23/src/pages/work/quickstart-redesign.md

  <img src="/images/quickstarts/v3SignUp.png" class="img-large" alt="screenshot showing brand illustrations in quickstart"/>

-I also added elements from our updated brand evolution.
 ## Handoff and Implementation
 With the design mostly finalized, I worked with our engineering team on implementation.
 I had weekly syncs with the engineers and product manager to get status updates and work out the remaining details.

 The new quickstart design launched as a beta test in late February 2022.
-As of this writing we are performing moderated and unmoderated usability testing to assess usability and determine what, if any, usability issues should be addressed.
+We then conducted an additional round of unmoderated usability testing once the Quickstarts were live in order to validate the new design.
+While overall the feedback was quite positive, we did identify two small areas for improvement.
+The first was that users were still missing the instructions to sigh up or log in to their accounts, despite the large call to action.
+To address this, I proposed surfacing the interactive fields earlier, but keeping them disabled until a user logged in.
+The second issue was that some of the placeholder text was confusing, as users assumed the information was already populated.
+We addressed that by removing the placeholder content and using helper text instead.